THE ARTS & CRAFTS MESSAGE

 THE MESSAGE & CULTURE

 The communication of design both expresses & influences culture.
-Let’s define culture as the customs, arts, social institutions, technologies & achievements of a particular nation, people, or other social group.
+Let’s define culture as the customs, arts, social institutions, technologies & achievements of a particular nation, people, or other social group, at a particular time.
 They are intertwined & build on one another.
 The art of a culture expresses that culture & at the same time, the voice of the artist guides the culture.

-Each of these images conveys Woman from the viewpoint of the 1920’s & communicates to them from that viewpoint.
-She should be on display, with her best leg forward, thin & young, but not too much on display- a man should determine the appropriateness of the length of her beach attire.
+This image conveys woman from the viewpoint of the 1920’s & communicates to them from that viewpoint.
+It says that she should be on display, with her best leg forward, thin & young, but not too much on display- a man should determine the appropriateness of the length of her beach attire.
+Nobody is objecting to this demeaning treatment.
+It’s the reality, the law, of the times.
+It is further solidified by the image.
 (Disclaimer- I’m not advocating here for being unhealthy, unattractive nor for parading oneself like a piece of meat.
 There’s a happy medium here.
 No pun intended.)

 So how does this relate to our good buddy, the bungalow?